Sourdough Garlic Knots

 If you do not have a sourdough starter, you can make one in as little as two weeks with just water and flour!
 Follow my Easy Sourdough Starter recipe or join my online Sourdough Class to learn everything you need to know to make your first sourdough loaf.

 You’ll be making sourdough recipes like these Garlic Knots, Artisan Sourdough Bread, or other baked goods like Sourdough Bagels or Sourdough Cinnamon Rolls.
-You can also make some of my favorite sourdough discard recipes such as Sourdough Pancakes or Sourdough Chocolate Chip Cookies
+You can also make some of my favorite sourdough discard recipes such as Sourdough Pancakes, Sourdough Discard French Bread or Sourdough Chocolate Chip Cookies

 close up on sourdough garlic knots rising